 Miller chatting about the credit crunch says it hasn’t really affected them, adding: “We have the opinion right now that there is a credit-crunch, as widely reported, but that only applies if you need the credit.
 At the level of the boat we’re building – bespoke motor yachts – there is still this serious intent to get on with life and move forward and we’re very pleased with the response.”

 The brokerage side of the business has also been fruitful with one client signing up for a three-month charter on one of their 45m yachts.
-Charles Watt, former maritime accident lawyer at a well known US lawfirm specializing in maritime law, now runs Deep Water, a charter brokerage firm handling a large share of the high end yachting business.
+Charles Watt, former Texas maritime lawyer at a well known US lawfirm specializing in maritime law, now runs Deep Water, a charter brokerage firm handling a large share of the high end yachting business.
 He says the latest boats draw the largest interest because boating fans love new product - with all the bells and whistles - because they draw attention to themselves much the way a mazeratti sports car does for the driver.
 This is a world where image counts!

 “We’re very pleased because after the three month charter, if his family likes the boat, he hopes to go ahead and purchase it.
 The boat normally charters between 12-18,000 Euros a day but we’ve agreed a very special rate, still in seven figures, for the three-month charter.
 So, overall we’re very pleased, and there is no doubt we will be back.”

 Media » Media Resources

 On the opening day, Wednesday 26th November 2008, media are requested to arrive, register or pick up pre-registered passes from 09:30.

 The Show opens to the public from 10:00.

 The spectacular opening ceremony will take place at 11:00.

 Accredited media will be given access to the organisers and VIPs, Ambassadors etc between 10:00 and 12:00.